richardgaywood/paydata.org/content/sprawlrunners/characters/skills.md

    * Organised crime
    * Street/gang
    * Security/military
-   * Socialite/elites
+   * Socialite/elites/high society
 *  Intimidation (Spirit): The ability to threaten others into compliance.
 *  Performance (Spirit): Singing, dancing, acting, or other forms of public expression.
 *  Taunt (Smarts): Insulting or belittling another.
 Can be done during combat to distract opponents.

 If using a social skill in a language other than the character's native tongue, if their language dice is lower than their social skill dice, roll the language dice instead.
+If you're playing a social manipulator role, strongly consider the Linguist edge so you can talk to people in their native language.

 ## Magical skills